Bumblebee202111/MinusOneMusic-public/README.md

 # MinusOne Music

-**MinusOne Cloud Music** (减一云音乐, app name: *MinusOne Music*) is a lightweight, third-party NCM client for Android.
-The project is in a very inactive, though not abandoned, state of early development.
+**MinusOne Cloud Music** (减一云音乐, app name: *MinusOne Music*) is a lightweight, third-party NCM client for Android, currently in an inactive (though not abandoned) state of early development.

-This project serves as an exploration of building complex applications by implementing core NCM features with modern Android development practices.
-The primary focus is on the technical execution rather than innovative design.
-Please note that the existing codebase is not considered high quality.
+This project was started as a foundational learning experience, and its current codebase is a candid reflection of the developer's skills and architectural understanding at the time.

+To align the project with current best practices and showcase significant skill progression, a full migration to **Jetpack Compose** is planned.
+This strategic refactor will not only modernize the application with a declarative UI but also serve as a practical demonstration of developer growth.

 ### Development Progress